al-aleman/datillilo/README.md

     plot(phylotree, type="fan")
     write.tree(phy=phylotree, file="NJ.nwk")

-**Note: Genetic diversity** descriptors (HE, H.O., and FIS) for each lineage and the mean pairwise Weir and Cockerham's weighted values of genetic differentiation (standardised FST) were calculated with GENODIVE 3.0.
+**Note: Genetic diversity** descriptors (HE, H.O., and FIS) for each lineage and the mean pairwise Weir and Cockerham's weighted values of genetic differentiation (standardised FST) were calculated with [GENODIVE](https://www.bentleydrummer.nl/software/software/GenoDive.html).
 To assess the isolation by distance null hypothesis, i.e., the correlation between the geographical and genetic distance between samples, a Mantel test was carried out correlating the individuals' Euclidean genetic distance and the pairwise distance between sampling locations (in kilometres, produced with the [Geographic Distance Matrix Generator](https://biodiversityinformatics.amnh.org/open_source/gdmg/)), after introducing a random jitter (+/- 0.05°) to samples belonging to shared sampling locations ([file here](https://github.com/al-aleman/datillilo/blob/main/coordinates_jitter.txt)).
 The significance of the Mantel test was evaluated with 99,999 permutations.
-Any required genetic data conversion was completed in PGDSpider 2.1.1.5.
-Alternatively (if not having acces to GENODIVE), Plink, VCFTools, Genepop, and/or Arlequin can be used to get these answers.
+Genetic data conversion from *.vcf* to *.gen* was completed in [PGDSpider 2.1.1.5](http://www.cmpg.unibe.ch/software/PGDSpider/).
+Alternatively (if not having acces to GENODIVE), Plink, [VCFtools](https://vcftools.github.io/index.html), [Genepop](https://genepop.curtin.edu.au/), and/or [Arlequin](http://cmpg.unibe.ch/software/arlequin35/) can be used to get these answers.

-**Outlier SNPs and signatures of differentiation by local adaptation** analyses are performed in R, and the scripts can be found [here](https://github.com/al-aleman/datillilo/blob/main/PCAdapt_LEA.R).
-Here is the [matrix containing the environmental variables](https://github.com/al-aleman/datillilo/blob/main/valida.oneSNP.env) that was made with from WorldClim's Bioclimatic variables.
-From these results, **83 SNPs** were removed from the dataset to produce a [vcf with neutral SNPs](https://github.com/al-aleman/datillilo/blob/main/valida.neutral.vcf) for the demographic history analyses.
-To do this, I usually get the SNP list from the  [valida.oneSNP.vcf](https://github.com/al-aleman/datillilo/blob/main/valida.oneSNP.vcf) file (with VCFTools and the first two columns of the --missing-site output, for example), and then print the lines where the outliers are to make a flagged list of the positions to exclude.
+**Outlier SNPs and signatures of differentiation by local adaptation** Analyses are performed in R, and the scripts can be found [here](https://github.com/al-aleman/datillilo/blob/main/scripts/PCAdapt_LEA.R).
+Here is the [matrix containing the environmental variables](https://github.com/al-aleman/datillilo/blob/main/data/valida.oneSNP.env) that was made with from WorldClim's Bioclimatic variables.
+From these results, **83 SNPs** were removed from the dataset to produce a [vcf with neutral SNPs](https://github.com/al-aleman/datillilo/blob/main/data/valida.neutral.vcf) for the demographic history analyses.
+To do this, I usually get the SNP list from the  [valida.oneSNP.vcf](https://github.com/al-aleman/datillilo/blob/main/data/valida.oneSNP.vcf) file (with VCFtools and the first two columns of the -*-missing-site* output, for example), and then print the lines where the outliers are to make a flagged list of the positions to exclude.

+**Demographic history**

+Requirements: [δaδi](https://bitbucket.org/gutenkunstlab/dadi/src/master/), Daniel Portik's [δaδi_pipeline](https://github.com/dportik/dadi_pipeline) and [Stacks_pipeline](https://github.com/dportik/Stacks_pipeline), and [easySFS](https://github.com/isaacovercast/easySFS).
+With the neutral vcf as input (ideally, in a new folder), we're back to populations (Stacks).
+We can use the neutral dataset to get the *haplotypes.tsv file, which we will input to [Convert_tsv_to_dadi.py](https://github.com/dportik/Stacks_pipeline/blob/master/stacks-pipeline-scripts/Convert_tsv_to_dadi.py) and produce [the SNP file](https://github.com/al-aleman/datillilo/blob/main/scripts/%CE%B4a%CE%B4i_pipeline/SNPs_file_Northern_Central_Southern.txt) to run δaδi.

+    populations -V valida.neutral.vcf -O . -M pops.txt -t 32 --vcf
+    # The script below will make the file SNPs_file_Northern_Central_Southern.txt, which will need to run Models_3D.py
+    Convert_tsv_to_dadi.py -i valida.neutral.haplotypes.tsv -o . -p popmap.txt
+    # easySFS is a super-fast way to preview what projection is best, I do not use it for data conversion
+    # I found 18,18,18 as a good trade-off to maximizing an even number of segregating sites (second number) and a balanced sample size (first number)
+    easySFS.py -i valida.neutral.vcf -p pops.txt --preview -a

+[Here](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline) is everything needed to test the four possible three-populations simple models of i) simultaneous, ii) admixed, and consecutive divergence from iii) North to South and iv) South to North, without gene flow or changes in populations' sizes.
+They can be easily run as below (WARNING: This is quite slow.
+I'm sharing the [outputs of this analyses](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline/results)) as a consideration for time constrains.
+According to [the extended summary](https://github.com/al-aleman/datillilo/blob/main/scripts/%CE%B4a%CE%B4i_pipeline/results/Results_Summary_Extended.txt), the optimal demographic model was the simultaneous divergence of the three nuclear genetic lineages from a common ancestral population.

+    python dadi_Run_3D_Set_North-South.py
+    python dadi_Run_3D_Set_South-North.py
+    python dadi_Run_3D_Set_Simultaneous.py
+    python dadi_Run_3D_Set_Admixed.py
+    # Once finished, results can be summarized by running
+    Summarize_Outputs.py .
+    # An the short summary can be visualized with
+    more Results_Summary_Short.txt